-Betty Charbonnet Reid Soskin is the oldest park ranger with National Park Service and the author of Sign My Name to Freedom: A Memoir of a Pioneering Life.
-Her remarkable life spans nearly ten decades and has included being an author, composer and singer, social and political activist, entrepreneur, mother, grandmother, and great-grandmother, historian, blogger, and public speaker.
-Betty was instrumental in the establishment of the Rosie the Riveter/World War II Home Front National Historical Park in Richmond, California.
-She was later hired to work at the Rosie the Riveter Park, where she works today.
+Born into a Cajun/Creole African-American family in Detroit in 1921, Betty spent her earliest years in New Orleans in the era of lynchings and Jim Crow segregation.
+Her distinguished life has included being an author, composer and singer, social and political activist, entrepreneur, mother, grandmother, and great-grandmother, historian, blogger, and public speaker.
+Betty was instrumental in the establishment of the Rosie the Riveter/World War II Home Front National Historical Park in Richmond, California, where she now gives presentations several times every week.

 Along with her first husband, Mel, Betty helped integrate the East Bay suburbs by moving their family into a previously white neighborhood.
 Betty and Mel also founded one of the first Black-owned record shop businesses in California.
 After working with elected officials to rehabilitate the block on which the record shop was located, Betty served on the staff of a Berkeley City Councilmember and then as field representative to two members of the California State Assembly.
 In the 1960s and 70s, she was active in the Bay Area’s civil rights and Black Power movements, as well as the movement to end the Vietnam War.